ContriHUB/MovieScreen/README.md

 # MovieScreen

 A basic Django website for first-time learners.<br>
-note - enter the api key of omdb in user/views.py :)
+note - enter the api key of omdb in user/views.py :)<br>
+and make migrations of user models

 ## Documentation